elemel/blog/2018/09/13/README.md

 The logs aren't cleared between compilations either, which means that new error messages can easily be lost among the great old ones.
-Another annoying thing is that shader compilation hangs the editor.
+Another, also most annoying thing was that for-loops were incredibly slow to compile under Metal in Mac OS Sierra, and in many cases failed to compile at all.
-The last annoying thing was that for-loops were very slow to compile under Metal in Mac OS Sierra, and in many situations failed to compile at all.
+The editor hangs during shader compilation, making the long compilation times even more disturbing.
-The compute shader support is a lot better under Metal 2 in High Sierra.
+Thankfully, the compute shader support is a lot better under Metal 2 in High Sierra.